noadhum/propotyperc.h/docs/api_reference.md

 void propotyperc_cleanup(void);
 ```
 After you're completely done with this library, you can call `propotyperc_cleanup()` to terminate the networking environment
-> Similar to `propotyperc_init()`, this function is required for Windows, other operating systems is optional.
+> Similar to `propotyperc_init()`, this function is required for Windows, other operating systems are optional.

 ## Client
 The `Client` struct contains destination host and port, so we can throw instructions to the RC car.